Last Updated on March 2, 2021 by Shaun Snapp

 How Common are HANA and Vora Discussed in Big Data Circles

 Outside of SAP marketing and sales cycles, Vora and HANA are not discussed when it comes to Big Data.

-Hadoop is an open source database that is a great value and has many tools that work exceptionally well without the proprietary and highly expensive HANA database.
+Hadoop is an open source database of great value and has many tools that work exceptionally well without the proprietary and costly HANA database.